-900 Core Emergency Response Plan
+Core Emergency Response Plan

-Incident Name e:
+Incident Name:

-Date / Time Ir nitiated:
+Date / Time Initiated:

 Prepared by: Position / Title:

-Personnel As ssigned 211 y-
+Personnel Assigned d

-Name ICS Po osition Location
+Name ICS Po sition Location

 Activity Log

 Time Actions

-and the same of the same and the same

 In the event of an emergency in which residents and area users need to be sheltered and / or evacuated, a team of Telephoners will be established to contact people in the area and provide instructions to ensure their safety.
 The Public Safety Group Supervisor must be continuously updated with the Telephoners progress so that unsuccessful contact attempts and requests for evacuation assistance can be followed up on immediately.